ibm-cloud-docs/databases-for-mongodb/ts-performance.md

 Use this guide to help you identify and resolve performance issues in your {{site.data.keyword.databases-for-mongodb}} deployment running on {{site.data.keyword.cloud_notm}} and powered by MongoDB.

+For information about performance tuning, see [Performance](/docs/databases-for-mongodb?topic=databases-for-mongodb-performance&interface=ui).

 If your applications are experiencing slow responses, timeouts, or inconsistent database performance, complete following the steps.

 ## Symptoms of performance issues
 {: #troubleshooting-symptoms}

-You might observe some of the following symptoms:
+You might observe some of the following symptoms that indicate problems with performance:

 * Increased application latency
 * Slow query log entries